Azure-Samples/iotedge-gateway-on-kubernetes/README.md

     Resources for the device will be created under a namespace with naming convention `msiot-<hub_name>-<device_name>`

-1. Note the external IP address of the `edgehub` service using the following command (it can take a few minutes for the external IP to be assigned)
+1. Note the **external** IP address of the `edgehub` service using the following command (it can take a few minutes for the external IP to be assigned)

     ```shell
     kubectl get service --all-namespaces
     ```

-1. To test the IoT Edge gateway, create a IoT device (non-edge) in the same IoT Hub as the device.
+1. To test the IoT Edge gateway, [create a (non-edge) IoT device](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-c#register-a-device) in the same IoT Hub as the edge device.
 Note the IoT device's connection string and use it in the following command.

     ```shell
     docker run \